genepi/ngs-class/scripts/exercises.md

 ### Task 2
 Now, we convert the file to the BAM format.
 * Use samtools to convert *and* sort a SAM file to a BAM file.
 Ask Google or ChatGPT for help.
 * Create an index with `samtools index <bam_file>`.
 This will  create an index file.
-What do you think is this command doing?
+Why is an index needed?

 ### Task 3
 Run `samtools depth <aligned-file-sorted.bam>` on the file and interpret the output.
 Learn about the `-a` parameter and add it to your command.
 Write the output to a file.